shichao-an/notes/docs/apue/ch6.md

 };
 ```

 On login, the `login` program fills one of these structures, and writes it to the `utmp` and `wtmp` file.
 On logout, the `init` process erases this entry (fills with null bytes) in `utmp` file and appends a new logout entry.
-This logout entry in the `wtmp` file had the `ut_name` field zeroed out.
+This logout entry in the `wtmp` file has the `ut_name` field zeroed out.
 Special entries were appended to the `wtmp` file to indicate when the system was rebooted and right before and after the system’s time and date was changed.

 The `who(1)` program read the `utmp` file and printed its contents in a readable form